liferay/liferay-docs/discover/portal/articles/210-setting-up/03-script-console/01-invoking-liferay-services-from-scripts.markdown

 services in the
 [script console](/discover/portal/-/knowledge_base/7-1/running-scripts-from-the-script-console).
 You can use Groovy to invoke Liferay services the same way you would use Java.
-Furthermore, Groovy's syntax facilitates writing concise elegant scripts.
+Groovy's syntax facilitates writing concise elegant scripts.

 This first example illustrates correct syntax for interacting with Liferay services.
 It uses `UserLocalServiceUtil` to retrieve a list of users and print their names to Liferay's log.
-To accomplish this, you could create and deploy a module that has a Java class that has code like this:
+To do this, you could deploy a module with Java code like this:

     import com.liferay.portal.kernel.model.User;
     import com.liferay.portal.kernel.service.UserLocalServiceUtil;